Hike a loop with the Hibernia bat cave, cemetery, hawk watch viewpoint, and a beaver pond.

 0.0 – Start following WHITE (Four Birds) at the end of the lot.

-The first little bit of this trail isn’t particularly scenic, the road is visible and there is road noise but after you climb up a steep hill it starts to feel like you are in a remote area.
+The first little bit of this trail isn’t particularly scenic, the road is visible and there is road noise but after a climb up a steep hill it starts to feel more remote.

 The trail now follows a mining berm (mounded earth next to a ditch).